jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/properties_and_methods.md

 ## Methods

 Below is a list of methods and a description of what they can do.
-You can access most of them, but it is only advisable to call some of them yourself.
+You can access most of them, but you should avoid using the second set of methods listed.

-These are the methods that you may use yourself:
+These are the methods that you may safely use yourself:

 | Method Name | Description |
 | --- | --- |